-Thanks to a request from the UncoverEd project team, I’m pleased to let you know that the Library currently has trial access to two digital newspaper collections, African Newspapers, Series 1 and South Asian Newspapers, from Readex.
-Both collections offer unique access to fully searchable collection of historical newspapers from Africa and South Asia.
+I’m pleased to let you know that the Library had recently purchased the digital primary source database African Newspapers, Series 1 1800-1922 part of the World Newspaper Archive from Readex.
+This gives you unique access to a fully searchable collection of historical newspapers from Africa.

-You can access this digital resource via the E-resources trials page.
+You can access all 3 databases via the E-resources trials page.

 Access is available both on and off-campus.